 Pay attention to this next paragraph…

 The secret to scoring a 7 in IB English Paper 2 is to get very comfortable with bending, morphing and twisting your texts and/or the prompt so that they are as compatible with each other as possible.
-There are two ways that this can be achieved:

-- Morphing existing ideas in your own texts to fit the prompt.
-While Jane Sherwood’s (some random character) nostalgia in your Incredible Text 1 may not directly relate to “imprisonment”, you could twist the character’s nostalgia into the idea that emotions can trap or “imprison” an individual in a treasured memory or a past experience.
-Nostalgia and imprisonment seem like unlikely brothers at first, but with a bit of justification they look almost like identical twins.
+While Jane Sherwood's (some random character) nostalgia in your Incredible Text 1 may not directly relate to “imprisonment”, you could twist the character's nostalgia into the idea that emotions can trap or “imprison” an individual in a treasured memory or a past experience.

 In reality, you have to morph both your texts and the prompt in order to reach a snug fit between the two.
 Getting to this point, which all happens during the planning stage, is the most difficult part of the Paper 2 process because it requires you to know your texts so well that you can apply the ideas in your texts to different situations.